 BWFPL ("Lessee") entered into a Memorandum of Understanding (hereinafter referred as "MOU") with RCI Power Limited ("Lessor") dated April 01, 2019, as amended from time to time, for lease of 386 acres of wind farm land in Tadapatri, Ananthpur District, Andhra Pradesh.
 The lease period is for 19 years commencing April 01, 2019, and lease rentals commencing from April 01, 2027, at ₹ 23.33 Lakhs per month (excluding GST).
 In addition, this lease agreement requires furnishing a refundable security deposit of ₹ 2,000.00 lakhs.
-As on April 30, 2024, BWFPL paid a total security deposit of ₹ 1,531.00 Lakhs under this lease agreement and ₹ 500.00 lakhs is proposed to be paid from the net proceeds of the issue and the remaining amounts shall be paid out of the internal accruals of BWFPL in future.
+As on December 31, 2023, BWFPL paid a total security deposit of ₹ 1,231.00 Lakhs under this lease agreement and ₹ 500.00 lakhs is proposed to be paid from the net proceeds of the issue and the remaining amounts shall be paid out of the internal accruals of BWFPL in future.

 Our Company entered into an agreement with Beta Wind Farm Private Limited ("BWFPL", one of the subsidiaries of our Company) dated January 23, 2024 (hereinafter referred to as the "BWFPL Agreement") for providing an unsecured loan not exceeding ₹ 5,000.00 Lakhs as and when required at various tranches for its business/operational purposes and repayment of borrowings.
-The Net issue proceeds of ₹ 500.00 Lakhs shall be given as a loan by the company to Beta Wind Farm Private Limited ("BWFPL"), which in turn will be given as security deposit by BWFPL to lessor/its nominees.
-As per the terms of lease, this security deposit shall be received back by BWFPL in the year 2038.
+The Net issue proceeds of ₹ 500.00 Lakhs shall be offered as a loan by the company to BWFPL, which in turn shall pay the lessor/ its nominees towards the said security deposit creation.